rdalton1124/Game_engine/Document.md

 ##Methods
 - the set bound action methods have all been modified to do nothing.
 This is to prevent the user from inadvertently changing them.

-- bounce: called when ball is hit by a paddle.
-It multiplies dx by -1.1 so that the ball changes direction and speeds up a bit.
+###Bounce
+- Called when the ball collides with a paddle.
+- Reverses the dx and randomly adds or subtracts a small amount from the dy so that the angle of the ball is not as predictable.

 #Pong_Player_Sprite